-.
+The Authority used the Salmonid Population Modeling (SALMOD) model to ascertain the potential effect of each alternative on spring-run Chinook salmon mortality and potential production in the Sacramento River.
+A full description of the model can be found in the California WaterFix Biological Assessment (DWR 2016), Attachment 5.D.2, SALMOD Model.
 The SALMOD model outputs for spring-run Chinook salmon are presented in Appendix 11H, SALMOD, Table 1b-1 through Table 1b-4, Table 2b-1 through Table 2b-4, and Figure B-b-1 through Figure B-b-19.
-For all water years combined for all life stages and source of mortality, mean annual spring-run Chinook salmon potential production would be similar under Alt 1A (0% difference) and Alt 1B (0% greater) relative to the NAA (Appendix 11H, SALMOD, Table 2b-1 and Table 2b-2, Figure B-a-1).
-Further, differences within each water year type in mean annual potential production between Alt 1A and the NAA and between Alt 1B and the NAA would be small (<1%).
-Alt 2 and Alt 3 results would be similar to those of Alt 1A and 1B (Appendix 11H, SALMOD, Table 2b-3, Table 2b-4, Figure B-b-1) in that differences in production relative to the NAA would be very small (generally <1%).
+For all water year types combined for all life stages and source of mortality, mean annual spring-run Chinook salmon potential production would be similar under Alternative 1A (0% difference) and Alternative 1B (0% greater) relative to the NAA (Appendix 11H, Table 2b-1, Table 2b-2, Figure B-a-1).
+Further, differences within each water year type in mean annual potential production between Alternatives 1A and 1B and the NAA would be small (<1%).
+Alternatives 2 and 3 results would be similar to those of Alternatives 1A and 1B (Appendix 11H, Table 2b-3, Table 2b-4, Figure B-b-1) in that differences in production relative to the NAA would be very small (generally <1%).